-PHOENIX (AP) -- A federal appeals court ruled Thursday that about 33,000 inmates can join a lawsuit protesting the quality of health care in Arizona state prisons.
+Arizona corrections officials lost their appeal of a ruling that lets approximately 33,000 inmates join a lawsuit that protests the quality of health care in state prisons.

-In issuing the ruling, the three-judge panel of 9th Circuit Court of Appeals rejected an appeal by Arizona corrections officials that said the inmates didn't have enough in common for a lower-court judge to grant them class-action status in the case.
+The 9th Circuit Court of Appeals issued a ruling Thursday that rejected the state's argument that the inmates didn't have enough in common for a lower-court judge to grant them class-action status.

-The appeals court said the prisoners met the requirements for expanding the number of inmates covered under the suit from 13 to the entire population in state prisons.
+The appeals court said the prisoners met the requirements for expanding the number of inmates covered under the suit from 13 to the entire prison population.

-The 2012 lawsuit against Arizona Corrections Director Charles Ryan and another prison official alleges state prisons don't meet the basic requirements for providing adequate medical and mental health care to inmates, and that prisoners face dangerous delays and outright denials in receiving treatment.
+The lawsuit alleges the prisons don't meet the basic requirements for providing adequate medical and mental health care to inmates and that prisoners face dangerous delays and outright denials in receiving treatment.